OWASP/OdTM/guide/lab1_introduction.md

 Now you can work with cloud threats  (apply mitigations, define severity or delete a threat) using Threat Dragon.

+Note, our cloud threat metamodel has a minimum set of architectural components.
+In fact, you can model a structure of your application using the 'CloudApplication' concept and its derived entities only.
+External entities are represented by the 'RemoteUser' and 'ExternalService' concepts (see details in Lab2).
+To enable compliance-like threats the 'ComplianceManager' concept should be used (see Lab3), to apply the privacy threats use the 'PrivacyManager' concept (see Lab4).

 ## Assignments

 * Using Threat Dragon, create a DFD for a case, that includes a web application